 Managing Parasites in Dogs and CatsIntestinal parasites have been around since dinosaurs and are not going away – you need to manage them.
 Parasites do not want to kill your pets; they want to use them as a dinner plate.
 They do not mind dragging pets down, causing rough hair coats, or anemia.
 Managing your parasites is not about deworming more or with more products.
 It is about using the correct dewormer at the right time to get the biggest effect for your time and money.

-- Roundworms are 3 to 7 inches long and look like spaghetti.
+- Roundworms are three to seven inches long and look like spaghetti.
 If puppies or kittens are vomiting parasites, it is roundworms.
 If you have a lot of roundworms, they can be seen in the stool.
 Rounds are usually digested before they get through the intestinal tract.

 - Hookworms are tiny (½" long) and difficult to see without a microscope.
 They become a small cyst on the wall of the intestine, sitting in a protected scar tissue egg.
 They come out of the "scar tissue egg" when they detect pregnancy, milking, or removal of adults from the gut tube.

 - Both of these parasites can migrate through tissue, especially the liver.
 They get back to the intestine by migrating to the lungs where they are coughed up and swallowed.
 Once back in the intestine, they complete the life cycle and reproduce.

 - Parasites can play a role in the eight-week-old puppy cough.